What are PFAS?

 Drinking Water Testing

 The State of Michigan is working proactively to identify locations where PFAS may be present as a contaminant.
-The Michigan Department of Environment, Great Lakes and Energy (EGLE) tested all of the public systems in Michigan in 2018.
+The Michigan Department of Environment, Great Lakes and Energy (EGLE) tested all of the municipal water systems in Michigan in 2018.
+EGLE is also testing other public places served by wells, including schools and daycare centers.

-- Public water supplies 2018 testing results and report describing the findings
+- Municipal water supply testing results and report describing the findings

-- Testing results for schools on their own wells
+- Testing results for schools and daycare centers on their own well(s)

 - City of Ann Arbor’s statement on test results (8/29/18)

 If you’re concerned about your well water, our Environmental Health staff can provide personalized information and guidance.
 Give them a call at 734-222-3800.

-To find information about your well, including your well log, which is a detailed construction record for your well, please read our Instructions for Finding Your Well Log.
+To find information about your well, including your well log, which is a detailed construction record for your well, please read our Instructions for Finding Your Well Log (PDF).

 PFAS and Health